Updated: Mar 6

 In Bibi's politics, "small Others" are also present within the Right Wing.
 Other Right Parties, such as Yamina and Otzma Yehudit, are depicted as part of this never-ending Othering, as they lower Bibi's chances to unequivocally win the elections.
 Even within the Likud, voices that differ from Bibi's (e.g. Gideon Sa’ar) are tagged as Others and these voices' way out is aggressively paved by Bibi and his unrelenting supporters.

-Bibi's "special edition of the Other", that was launched especially for the third round of elections in Israel, mirrors the politics of hate which is promoted and realized by Bibi.
+Bibi's "special edition of the Other", which was launched especially for the third round of elections in Israel, mirrors the politics of hate that is promoted and realized by Bibi.
 In the last decade, Bibi has been tearing and breaking Israel into pieces.
-Bibi divides, provokes, teases, slanders and humiliates, eliminating the chances of co-operation and peace.
+Bibi divides, provokes, teases, slanders, and humiliates, eliminating the chances of cooperation and peace.
 Yet, his staunch body of voters is only expanding.
 I do not find a reasonable explanation that justifies the decision of almost a third of the Israeli people.
-The only concept that helps me interpreting this decision of them is the unbearable lightness of politics.
+The only concept that helps me interpret this decision of them is the unbearable lightness of politics.

 The Likud, headed by Bibi, stopped publishing a platform 5 years ago.
 Its platform is Bibi, who proudly attributes the success of Israeli individuals to himself and denies the charges against him.
 Apparently, even corruption charges in three criminal cases cannot stop Bibi.
 Bibi manages to manipulate these charges for his own good, presenting them as part of the media-backed Other's conspiracy to harm the security of “the” Bibi, the symbol of Israel.